Davis station: a brief history

 In the 1980s Davis was substantially rebuilt.
 Steel-framed structures on concrete foundations replaced the cramped accommodation of earlier times, with purpose-built laboratories providing scientists with unprecedented facilities and space for their work.

 Phillip Law returned to Davis as a tourist on 11 January 1998, aged 85.
 In the three decades since his previous visit, Davis had become the premier Australian Antarctic research centre.
-It is now the hub of investigations into the biology, geology and glaciology of the Lambert-Amery region, and the home of an atmospheric physics program.
+It is now the hub of investigations into the biology, geology and glaciology of the Lambert-Amery and Sørsdal Glacier region, and the home of a large atmospheric physics program.
 Davis is also the base for aircraft that deploy researchers and equipment to the less-accessible areas of the Vestfold Hills and remote coastal and inland areas beyond, undertaking aerial surveys, and transferring personnel between Mawson, Casey and Davis.